 Where market members give customers direct electronic access, enabling them to enter orders into their trading system for execution using their trading code, firms have specific obligations to mitigate risks to the firm and combat market abuse.

-Check out these 5 tips to prepare for the new rules on Direct Electronic Access:
+5 tips to prepare for the new rules on Direct Electronic Access:

 - Suitability assessments and screening - proper assessments must be conducted before granting access and then annually to review the suitability of Direct Electronic Access for clients.
 Decide how and when this due diligence check will take place - eg, at onboarding and during the client lifecycle.